curiousTauseef/shorewall/README.md

     )

-...in the above case, we're using the `add_shorewall_rules` helper to add an `ACCEPT` rule for each host which matches either the `tippr_db::haproxy` recipe or the `monitoring` role (with different comments depending on which role matched).
+...in the above case, we're using the `add_shorewall_rules` helper to add an `ACCEPT` rule for each host which matches `monitoring-server` role.
 If a single host matches twice, only a single rule (for each of its internal IP addresses) is added.

 Notably, any of the values in the `rules` hash can be a block, in which case it is executed with an argument containing both the match metadata passed to the